A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: A short tutorial on frequentist and Bayesian multiple comparisons A short tutorial on frequentist and Bayesian multiple comparisons

 \subsubsection{Bayesian tests for multiple comparisons}

 }

-We have discusses above a particular Bayesian model to compare \textbf{two} sets of data.
-If one performs all pairwise comparisons using some frequentist test, that would require using some p-adjustment procedure.
-But it is yet unclear whether there is or not a problem in performing multiple Bayesian comparisons.
-It has been claimed that if the Bayesian model is hierarchical/multilevel there is no problem in performing multiple comparisons \citep{gelman2012we}.
-Hierarchical models are similar to the line \ref{eq:mod2} in the Bayesian model described above where the two parameters are sampled from a single distribution.
-In a hierarchical model with multiple comparisons, one would need an equation like \ref{eq:mod2} for each of the parameters of interest \(\mu_X, \mu_Y, \mu_W, \ldots \mu_Z\), all sampled from the \emph{same} distribution.
-This will pool the different estimates of \(\mu_i\) towards each other, what is called \emph{partial pooling} or \emph{shrinkage}.
-One such hierarchical model is the Bayesian ANOVA \citep[ch.~19]{kruschke2014doing}.
+The example discussed above involves a Bayesian test on two sets of data (X and Y).
+If one wants to compare multiple sets of data, can one repeat the Bayesian test for all pairs?
+For frequentist tests, repeating the test for all pairs of comparisons would require some p-value adjustment procedure.
+However, the issue of performing multiple Bayesian comparisons is still unclear.
+It has been suggested that if the Bayesian model is hierarchical or multilevel, there would be no problem with performing multiple comparisons \citep{gelman2012we}.
+A hierarchical model contains a model step similar to the line \ref{eq:mod2} in the Bayesian model described above where the two parameters are sampled from a single distribution.

+To perform multiple comparisons, a hierarchical Bayesian model is needed where each of the parameters of interest \(\mu_X, \mu_Y, \mu_W, \ldots \mu_Z\) are sampled from a common distribution.
+This process is known as partial pooling or shrinkage and it helps to pool the different estimates of the parameters towards each other.
+A good example of such a hierarchical model is the Bayesian ANOVA \citep[ch.~19]{kruschke2014doing}.

 \hypertarget{frequentist-versus-bayesian-approaches}{